oktadev/okta-shiro-plugin/README.md

 * [Building this project](#building-the-project)
 * [Contributing](#contributing)

-This repository contains a Shrio Realm for Okta, for use with OAuth2 Resource Servers.
+This repository contains a Shrio Realm for Okta, for use with OAuth 2.0 Resource Servers.
 This realm will validate Okta JWT access tokens.

 We also publish these libraries for Java: